ZPP-MURMURAS/ZPP_Murmuras/research/BertDemoApp/README.md

 This repository contains an Android application implementing a text classification model using ONNX Runtime.
 The app processes user-input text, tokenizes it, and runs inference using a pretrained BERT-based model to produce classification results.
 While the code executes successfully, it may not yield the intended results due to potential model, preprocessing, or inference pipeline issues.

 In this project I used the [mobile bert](https://huggingface.co/google/mobilebert-uncased) and [distilbert](https://huggingface.co/distilbert/distilbert-base-uncased) models which yielded the best results although they weren't amazing.
-This is a [screenshot](screenshot1.jpg) from the app.
+This is a [screenshot](./screenshots/i_am_example.jpg) from the app.
 The app completes the words missing in the way that can be seen (here)[https://huggingface.co/distilbert/distilbert-base-uncased].

+Please keep in mind that the following scripts are examples and you can modify them to suit your specific needs.
+For example, if you want to clone the repository in a different directory or using a different method, it will work.

+It is recommended to used (GIT LFS)[https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage] because it helps manage large files more efficiently.

+This is a good (resource) [https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#about-commit-email-addresses] regarding commit email addresses.

 # Installing a model
 ```